 - Tumor treatment history, other than the drug to which the exceptional response occurred, will be collected if possible.

-No. The Exceptional Responders study does not require that patients were treated on a clinical trial.
+No. The Exceptional Responders study did not require that patients be treated on a clinical trial.
 If the patient was treated on a clinical trial, the overall percentage of patients who responded to the therapy should be 10% or less of all patients (e.g., less than 10% had a complete response, or less than 10% had a partial response lasting at least 6 months).
-The study also accepts cases from patients that were treated with any treatment (except local treatments like surgery and radiation therapy), but the case must have a documented response to that treatment that would not be expected to occur in more than 10% of similarly treated patients (i.e., the same disease symptoms and the same drug).
-Because a response needs to be documented, adjuvant treatments are generally not applicable.
+The study also accepted cases from patients who were treated with any treatment (except local treatments like surgery and radiation therapy), but the case must have had a documented response to that treatment that would not be expected to occur in more than 10% of similarly treated patients (i.e., the same disease symptoms and the same drug).
+Because a response needed to be documented, adjuvant treatments were generally not applicable.

-As a proof of principle, experts in NCI’s Cancer Therapy Evaluation Program (CTEP) searched a phase 2 trial database over a period of 10 years (2002–2012) for cases that experienced exceptional responses.
-About 100 cases were identified to demonstrate that the types of cases needed for the ERI did exist, and in sufficient numbers to establish this initiative.
+As a proof of principle, experts in NCI’s Cancer Therapy Evaluation Program (CTEP) searched a database of phase 2 trials covering a period of 10 years (2002–2012) for cases that experienced exceptional responses.
+About 100 cases were identified to demonstrate that cases of the type needed for the ERI did exist, and in sufficient numbers to establish this initiative.

 6. How will molecular testing be performed?